How do you use a VPN to stay safe online?

 A VPN works by creating an encrypted tunnel between your device and the VPN server, like a cone of silence.
 No-one in between your device and the VPN server can eavesdrop on your online activities, such as other people on the Wi-Fi network or the internet service provider.

-The VPN server then connects you to the internet, which means if you’re in Australia and you connect to a VPN server in the US then the websites you visit will think you’re in the US.
+If you are in Australia and are connected to a VPN server in the US, the websites you visit will think you are in the US.

-VPNs aren’t just for computers, they’re also for protecting your smartphone and tablet.
-They’re easy to set up, with a VPN “client” built into Windows and Mac computers as well as Apple and Android mobile devices.
+VPNs are not just for computers, they are also for protecting your smartphone and tablet.
+They are easy to set up, with a VPN “client” built into Windows and Mac computers as well as Apple and Android mobile devices.
 You just need to enter the login and server details supplied by your VPN provider, after which you can turn your VPN on and off with a click.

 With your VPN ready to go, you can use public Wi-Fi hotspots without fear that your safety and security might be compromised.